16th Krajina Motorized Brigade: War in Bosnia

-From mid-August to early November 1992, units of the 16th Brigade, under the command of Colonel Slavko Lisica, participated in the liberation of Brod.
-At midnight on October 6, units of the 16th Brigade entered Brod again reaching the Sava River.
+From mid-August to early November 1992, units of the 16th Brigade, under the command of Colonel Slavko Lisica, participated in the takeover of Bosanski Brod.
+At midnight on October 6, units of the 16th Brigade entered Bosanski Brod again reaching the Sava River.

-After the liberation of Brod, most of the brigade returned to frontline positions on the Donji Svilaj-Brusnica route, and about a month later the 16th Brigade was tasked to the Orasko front.
+After the takeover of Bosanski Brod, most of the brigade returned to frontline positions on the Donji Svilaj–Brusnica route, and about a month later the 16th Brigade was tasked to the Oraško front.
 In late December, the 16th Brigade received Lieutenant Colonel Vlado Topić as commander, and proceeded to the Brčko front in defense of the corridor along with the East Bosnian Corps of the Republika Srpska Army, headed by their former commander Major General Novica Simić.
-From the beginning of 1993 until the summer of the same year, the 16th Brigade liberated 13 populated areas and expanded the corridor between Republika Srpska and Serbia by 33 km2 (as part of Operation Cooperation).
-Following this action, the brigade took a short break before being moved to the Doboj-Teslić front.
+From the beginning of 1993 until the summer of the same year, the 16th Brigade took over 13 populated areas and expanded the corridor between Republika Srpska and Serbia by 33 km2 (as part of Operation Cooperation).
+Following this action, the brigade took a short break before being moved to the Doboj–Teslić front.
 This brigade participated in Operation Drina in early 1994.

-Following the fall of a number of Krajina municipalities during Operation Maestral in September 1995, as part of Operation Vaganj, the Brigade, along with the 43rd Prijedor, 6th Sanska, 5th Kozarska, 65th Protection Regiment and other units returned 5th Corps to the river Una.
-Prior to entering Bosanska Krupa, the brigade was relocated to the Manjača region, where it was tasked, in cooperation with other units (Srpska Garda, 2nd Krajina Brigade and the Special Police Brigade of the RS MUP), to suppress the 5th ARBiH Corps from Mrkonjić Grad and liberate Kljuc.
-In just three days (October 3-6), the 16th Krajina arrived near Kljuc, when the General Staff decided to return the brigade to the Doboj front.
+Following the fall of a number of Krajina municipalities during Operation Maestral 2 in September 1995, as part of Operation Vaganj, the 16th Krajina Motorized Brigade, along with the 43rd Prijedor, 6th Sanska, 5th Kozarska, 65th Protection Regiment and other units returned 5th Corps to the river Una.
+Prior to entering Bosanska Krupa, the brigade was relocated to the Manjača region, where it was tasked, in cooperation with other units (Serbian Guard, 2nd Krajina Brigade and the Special Police Brigade of the RS MUP), to suppress the 5th ARBiH Corps from Mrkonjić Grad and take overKljuc.
+In just three days (October 3–6), the 16th Krajina arrived near Kljuc, when the General Staff decided to return the brigade to the Doboj front.

 This unit's combat tour lasted 1,727 days between 1992 and 1995, where the brigade lost 437 soldiers, approximately 2,000 wounded and 11 reported missing.

 Decorations

-The brigade was awarded the Order of Nemanjić, the highest military recognition of Republika Srpska, for its merits in the 1992-95 war.
+The brigade was awarded the Order of Nemanjići, the highest military recognition of Republika Srpska, for its merits in the 1992-95 war, as well as organizing and defending the Serbian state and people.